filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 end
 ```

-With this code we can create multiple processes, one per socket:
+With this code we can create multiple processes, one per "simulated socket":

 ```elixir
 iex(1)> Enum.each(1..5, &Blog.ReadTag.Supervisor.start(%{id: &1}, "test"))